Claycorp/EntWorld/README.md

 - Download & install [CurseVoice beta](http://beta.cursevoice.com/).
 - Go to the "Plugins" tab, enable Minecraft
 - Go to the "Minecraft" tab
-- Search & install for "PineFresh"
+- Search & install for "Ent World"
 - **If you have the pack installed already, make sure it is up to date!**

 Linux users:
 - USE MULTIMC
-- Make a new instance, using 'Import modpack' with this link: http://dl.dries007.net/PineFresh_V2.7.1.zip
+- Make a new instance, using 'Import modpack' with this link: N/A

 Please don't abuse this link.
 It will be removed if it gets used for anything unintened.